Denver Personal Injury Lawyer

 We have decades of experience in representing clients across a diverse spectrum of personal injury cases, including:

-To preserve your rights and maximize your chances for a favorable settlement, we suggest these steps post-accident resulting in personal injury:
+To preserve your rights and maximize your chances for a favorable settlement, follow these steps after an accident:

-• Report the incident: Whether it’s a car accident or an injury at a workplace, ensure the incident is reported to the appropriate authorities (e.g., police, employer).
+2. Report the incident: Whether it’s a car accident or a workplace injury, report the incident to the appropriate authorities (e.g., police or your employer).

-• Document everything: Take photos of the accident scene, your injuries, and any property damage.
-This will help to sustain your case in the accident reconstruction process.
+3. Document the scene: Take photos or videos of the accident site, your injuries, and any property damage.
+This can serve as crucial evidence during your case.

-• Keep records: Save all medical reports, receipts, and correspondences related to the incident.
+4. Keep records: Save all medical reports, receipts, and any other documents related to the accident, including correspondence with insurance companies.

 What to Avoid After an Accident

-• Do not admit fault: Be careful not to admit liability or fault at the scene or to insurance adjusters.
+• Do not admit fault: Avoid admitting liability at the scene or to insurance adjusters.

-• Don’t settle prematurely: Insurance companies may offer a quick settlement.
-Consult with your attorney before accepting any offers to ensure it covers all your needs.
+• Don’t settle prematurely: Insurance companies may offer quick settlements that don’t fully cover your damages.
+Consult with an attorney before accepting any offers.

 Statute of Limitations for Personal Injury Cases

-If you suffered an accident resulting in injuries or property damages, we suggest you consult with an attorney at Boesen Law as soon as possible because there are specific time limits to fill your personal injury claim.
+If you suffered an accident resulting in injuries or property damages, we suggest you consult with a personal injury attorney at Boesen Law as soon as possible because there are specific time limits to fill your personal injury claim.

 For most personal injury claims in Colorado, the statute of limitations is two years from the date of the injury, according to the Colorado Revised Statutes section 13-80-102.
 This two-year limit typically applies to cases involving injuries caused by someone else’s negligence, such as car accidents, slips and falls, and other common types of personal injury cases.
 However, there are exceptions depending on the specifics of the case, such as claims against government entities or for injuries that were not discovered immediately.